 1. Catch up via group video chats.

 Unless you’re living under a rock, you’ve used—or at least heard about—the Zoom app.
 While it’s been widely tapped for virtual classes, meetings and interviews, it can also be used for video-calling with your relatives and friends.
 Messenger and Skype can accommodate group video chats as well.
+Additionally, when creating engaging video content, having the best video ideas is key.

 2. Watch together while being apart.